 The mandatory 2-day workshop builds on your personal knowledge and experience, and is conducted by experienced facilitators who are Certified Diabetes Educators.
 You will participate in small group discussions, case presentations, role playing, teaching practice, and assessment of teaching skills as you evaluate and problem solve diabetes patient cases.
-You will receive written, oral and videotaped feedback from the faculty and your peers.
+You will receive written and oral feedback from the faculty and your peers.

-The workshops are held during the final month of the program, prior to the final examination.
-Workshops run for two full days, Saturday and Sunday and several workshop dates are offereed.
-Workshops are held at The Michener Institute in Toronto.
+Workshops run for two full days, Saturday and Sunday, and are held at The Michener Institute in Toronto.
 A workshop may be arranged in Calgary, pending sufficient students.

 |More than 9 million Canadians have been diagnosed with diabetes or prediabetes.|